Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Introduction

+Secondly, we review some relevant concepts and results about compact connected Lie groups.
 For any compact connected Lie group $G$, there exists some maximal commutative subgroup homeomorphic to $T^n$ which is called the maximal torus of $G$.
 We denote the maximal torus of $G$ by $T_G$.
 It is well-known that the maximal torus of any compact connected Lie group may be not unique, and a compact connected Lie group $G$ is commutative if and only if